 Sentiment analysis is one of the most popular ways to analyze text, such assurvey responses, customer support issues, online reviews, and live chats, because it can help companies stay on top of customer satisfaction. .

 In this article, we’ll explain how you can use sentiment analysis to power up your business.

 Customers contact businesses through multiple channels, and it can be hard for teams to stay on top of all this incoming data.

-Social media posts often present some of the most truthful points of view about products, services, and businesses because users offer their opinions unsolicited.
-They are simply compelled to tell the world how they feel.
+Social media posts often contain some of the most honest opinions about your products, services, and businesses because they’re unsolicited.

-But, with the help of machine learning software, you can wade through all that data in minutes, to analyze individual emotions and overall public sentiment on every social platform.
+With the help of sentiment analysis software, you can wade through all that data in minutes, to analyze individual emotions and overall public sentiment on every social platform.

 Sentiment analysis can read beyond simple definition to detect sarcasm, read common chat acronyms (lol, rofl, etc.), and correct for common mistakes like misused and misspelled words.

 “Love the user interface.
 Setup took five minutes and we were ready to go.”

 “Took me 2 hours to set up, then I find out I have to update my OS.
 Love it!”

 Sentiment analysis would classify the second comment as negative, even though they both use words that, without context, would be considered positive.